hackerb9/ugrep/README.md

   be installed on Debian GNU/Linux systems with `apt install xfonts-jmk`.

-* Gnome-terminal uses `font-config`, so it has very nice Unicode support and can easily zoom in with Ctrl-+⃣ and Ctrl--⃣.
-  Unfortunately, it has a bug where combining characters are combined with the following character instead of the previous.
-Note that Xterm and mlterm handles this correctly.

 * Mlterm appears to have the same single font limitation as Xterm.
   Also, it right aligns text that has even a single character in a right-to-left alphabet, such as Arabic, so the output from ugrep will look a little funny.

+* Gnome-terminal uses `font-config`, so it has very nice Unicode support and can easily zoom in with Ctrl-+⃣ and Ctrl--⃣.
+  Unfortunately, older versions had a bug where combining characters were combined with the following character instead of the previous.
+  Note that Xterm and mlterm handle this correctly.